 If someone is harassing you, sending explicit or indecent messages and pictures, or threatening you, block them and report them to the admin of the social media site.

-An updated security system or anti-virus software is the your best defense against viruses and other online hazards.
+An updated security system or anti-virus software is your best defence against viruses and other online hazards.

 Antivirus software is used to protect your smartphones, gadgets and computer from malware viruses, computer and Trojan horses.
 Antivirus software may also delete or safeguard against malware.
 Free software only scans your computer using signature-based detection checking for patterns of already identified viruses or malware.
 Paid antivirus software may check even unfamiliar threats and watch what they do to see if they are up to something malicious.